Anticipating a ‘second wave’ — and when and how SA should try to prevent or mitigate it

 Strategies to meet this expectation, including smart, targeted and strictly limited restrictions, must be urgently devised and based on credible and swift seroprevalence surveys and a rational and outcome-driven testing programme.

-Active adherence to public health measures and building robust test and trace infrastructure, as well as strengthening health care infrastructure in anticipation of an increase in cases, are likely to be the deciding factors in how well the country navigates resurgence of Covid-19.
+Active adherence to public health measures and building robust test and trace infrastructure, as well as strengthening health-care infrastructure in anticipation of an increase in cases, are likely to be the deciding factors in how well the country navigates the resurgence of Covid-19.

 What we can be certain of is that the type of hard lockdown imposed in March will only inflict further, perhaps fatal, damage to an economy which was on the ropes before the pandemic – and which the hard lockdown rendered moribund.

-It will also significantly undermine any chance of an economic recovery, without achieving any meaningful net health affect.
+It will also significantly undermine any chance of an economic recovery, without achieving any meaningful net health impact.

 It is, moreover, unlikely that a Covid-19 vaccine will be available to SA before the end of the next winter.